 In November 2021, the previously consolidated fund entered into a loan agreement which is secured by the deed of trust and assignment of rents of the Hilton Tucson East hotel located in Tucson, AZ.
 The loan has a fixed interest rate of 6.25% and matures in November 2025.
 The loan required interest-only payments until June 1, 2023 and principal and interest payments thereafter until maturity.
 The loan amount may be prepaid prior to maturity subject to certain conditions and terms and a prepayment fee as outlined in the agreement.
-During the three months ended March 31, 2024, the Company deconsolidated the Hilton Tucson East (as discussed in Note 3 - VIEs).
+During the nine months ended September 30, 2024, the Company deconsolidated the Hilton Tucson East, a consolidated subsidiary of Caliber Hospitality, LP (as discussed in Note 3 - VIEs).